joanalawer/alx-system_engineering-devops/0x00-shell_basics/README.md

 100-lets_move: A script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 101-clean_emacs: Script deletes all files in the current working directory that end with the character ~.

+102-tree: Creates a script that creates a tree of two directories with one file in the inner directory.

+103-commas:

+school.mgc: